Use admin services

 # management tools.

-reload_outdated_project_on_request = false
+reload_outdated_project_on_request = true

 #